Cactoidal/GodotRustEthers-rs/README.md

 Also be aware of the computational power of the chain.
 In the familiar server model, the server's owner bears the cost of computation.
 On a blockchain, the user must use gas to pay for computation on demand.

-Each block can perform simple validations and record modest amounts of data, they are not intended for heavy computation or data ingestion.
+Blocks can perform simple validations and record modest amounts of data.
+They are not intended for heavy computation or data ingestion.
 Ignoring this rule will make your contract unusable, due to the extreme expense of interacting with it.